 This one offers access to more than 120+ locations in 78 different countries, so you will never be short of connections points.
-If you want to test it out, ExpressVPN offers a free-trial to iOS users and 30-day money back guarantee to all devices.
+If you want to test it out, ExpressVPN offers a free-trial to iOS users and a 30-day money-back guarantee to all devices.
 If you want to know more about this provider, read ExpressVPN’s full review.

 One of the main reasons this VPN is highly recommended is that it’s Panama-based.
 So, it is not bound by the same obligations that other VPN companies might be when it comes to governmental requests.